ATHL 44A: PRESEASON CONDITIONING FOR MEN'S TENNIS

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-Optional reading and writing assignments as recommended by instructor.
+Optional reading, writing, and viewing assignments as recommended by instructor.